Our accomplishments to date:

 Youth unemployment is far too complex a problem to be addressed.
 Yet, we found a good starting point with Uyghur youth living in Turkey.

 Many Uyghur youth want to learn skills that will help them find work.
-Sulaiman, for example, would like to enroll in a six-month computer training course offered by the Hira Foundation for 6,000 Turkish Lira.
+Sulaiman, for example, would like to enroll in a six-month computer training course for 6,000 Turkish Lira.
 Aygul wishes to attend a baking course, which will cost 3500 Turkish Lira.
 However, they are unable to afford the course fee.

-At Empower Communities, we will provide grants for their training fees.
+At Empower Communities, we will provide financial assistance for their tuition.
 So the youth can attend training courses such as IT skills, baking, sewing, mechanics, and driving.

 Many Uyghur women are the sole breadwinners in their families.
 Since 2017, their husbands have been unable to return to Turkey from China.
 They are essentially on their own because they do not have any other family members to rely on.